 Just think about it.
 If you take a bunch of herbs but your body can’t absorb or assimilate them, then they really can’t do much can they?

 As mentioned previously different ways of taking herbs can help with this.
 Tinctures especially are one way of avoiding digestion as they can absorb right into the blood stream.
+On the other hand, herbs to help repair the gut would want to go through the digestive process.

 Pharmaceutical drugs are powerful things.
 They often dramatically limit, stop or even reverse bodily processes.
 Although this is “aimed” at one thing, like let’s say cholesterol, the body is far too complex for only one thing to be effective.
 That’s were side effects occur.